Loading Assets

 In a THREE.js application, there are various types of assets that you can load and THREE.js provides different types of loaders for these different types of assets.

-THREE.js GLTFLoader
+THREE.js GLTFLoader example

 // Instantiate a loaderconst loader = new GLTFLoader();